-Doors open and buses arrive at 7:50 a.m.
-Students arriving between 7:50-8:10 report directly to the multipurpose room.
-(Safety Patrols are the only exceptions; they enter the building at 7:30 at the fifth grade end of the building.)
-Students will be dismissed to their lockers by grade level at approximately 8:10.
-Students arriving at 8:15 are tardy and must report to the office with parents to be signed in and to pick up a tardy slip before entering the classroom.
-Students must be in the classroom in their seats by 8:15.
+Doors open and buses arrive at 7:00 a.m.
+Students arriving between 7:00-7:30 report directly to their classroom.
+(Safety Patrols are the only exceptions; they enter the building at 6:55 at the fifth grade end of the building.)
+Students arriving at 7:30 are tardy and must report to the office to pick up a tardy slip before entering the classroom.
+Students must be in the classroom in their seats by 7:30.
 They need to arrive at school with time to go to their lockers.